xuerff/picturama/DEVELOP.md

 Developing main process code
 ----------------------------

-If you change code that runs in the main process, you have to restart Ansel each time in order to see your changes.
+If you change code that runs in the main process, you have to restart Picturama each time in order to see your changes.
 Here's how you can use a watch build in order to reduce turnaround time:

 1. Run watch build (in extra console):